<alt="artist Amelia Cross in her studio"/>

 Amelia Cross (b.
 1995) is a British artist, born and based in London.
-Following an early career in tailoring and womenswear design, her practice focuses on observing the female figure - from both life and reference - to uncover confessions and extensions of inner states.
-Guided by questions surrounding rules, desire, interiority and the passage of time, she studies the human form through her primary mediums of painting, sewing, drawing and writing.
+Following an early career in tailoring and womenswear design, her practice focuses on uncovering confessions through her primary mediums of painting, pattern-cutting and sewing.

-In addition to these works, Cross’ research investigates the clothed form by introducing the craft of pattern-cutting and sewing to the painted surface, exploring the psychology of garments and the choices we make everyday by wearing them.
-She examines sartorial rules: both self-inflicted and societal, removing traces of the figure to interrogate our behaviour alone versus under the gaze of an audience.
+She investigates sartorial rules, both self-inflicted and societal, removing traces of the figure to explore the psychology of garments and the choices we make every day by wearing them.
+Drawing upon clothing from her personal archive and popular culture, each work offers up a potential secret - at times dark, at times humorous.
 These sewn paintings establish the significance of life’s uniforms, the clothes that give us a place from which to speak or hold authority, at the cost of having a bodily presence.

 EDUCATION